MicrosoftDocs/AdaptiveCards/AdaptiveCards/index.md

 * **Portable** - To any app, device, and UI framework
 * **Open** - Libraries and schema are open source and shared
 * **Low cost** - Easy to define, easy to consume
-* **Expressive** - Targeted at the long tail of content that developers want to produce.
+* **Expressive** - Targeted at the long tail of content that developers want to produce
 * **Purely declarative** - No code is needed or allowed
 * **Automatically styled** - To the Host application UX and brand guidelines